Btrfs: In-place conversion from ext2/3/4 and ReiserFS

 As the result of having very little metadata anchored in fixed locations, Btrfs can warp to fit unusual spatial layouts of the backend storage devices.
 The btrfs-convert tool exploits this ability to do an in-place conversion of an ext2/3/4 or ReiserFS file system, by nesting the equivalent Btrfs metadata in its unallocated space—while preserving an unmodified copy of the original file system.

 The conversion involves creating a copy of the whole ext2/3/4 metadata, while the Btrfs files simply point to the same blocks used by the ext2/3/4 files.
-This makes the bulk of the blocks shared between the two filesystems before the conversion becomes permanent.
+This makes the bulk of the blocks shared between the two file systems before the conversion becomes permanent.
 Thanks to the copy-on-write nature of Btrfs, the original versions of the file data blocks are preserved during all file modifications.
 Until the conversion becomes permanent, only the blocks that were marked as free in ext2/3/4 are used to hold new Btrfs modifications, meaning that the conversion can be undone at any time (although doing so will erase any changes made after the conversion to Btrfs).

 All converted files are available and writable in the default subvolume of the Btrfs.
-A sparse file holding all of the references to the original ext2/3/4 filesystem is created in a separate subvolume, which is mountable on its own as a read-only disk image, allowing both original and converted file systems to be accessed at the same time.
+A sparse file holding all of the references to the original ext2/3/4 file system is created in a separate subvolume, which is mountable on its own as a read-only disk image, allowing both original and converted file systems to be accessed at the same time.
 Deleting this sparse file frees up the space and makes the conversion permanent.

 In 4.x versions of the mainline Linux kernel, the in-place ext3/4 conversion was considered untested and rarely used.
 However, the feature was rewritten from scratch in 2016 for btrfs-progs 4.6. and has been considered stable since then.

 In-place conversion from ReiserFS was introduced in September 2017 with kernel 4.13.